Cyanolinck/Cyanolinck.github.io/_posts/2024-10-23-website with Jekyll.md

 How to setup static website and host it in Gitub.
 This guide is hosted with this mehtod.

 This guide is heavily plagiarized from [Techno Tim: Meet Jekyll - The Static Site Generator](https://technotim.live/posts/jekyll-docs-site/)
- I used this guide to learn mysel but as I ran into quite a few issues that was not mentioned in the guide, so I desided to create my own.
+ I used this guide to learn mysel but as I ran into quite a few issues that was not mentioned in the guide, I desided to create my own.

 <br />